nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

 #### Medication and Medical Devices ####

 * Search for all Medications and Medical Devices that were active after the specified date
-     * The consumer system request all items after a start date
+     * The consumer system requests all items after a start date
      * The provider system returns all plans whose effective period end date is null or after the start date
      * Where no date is supplied by the consumer, all medications and medical devices are returned
 * Include all the prescriptions issued under the returned medication/medical device plans